 Here at Wey House, we believe that every child should have the opportunity to fulfil their true potential, no matter how challenging their circumstances.
 Walking around the School, visitors often comment on the wide range of activities taking place.
 We work hard to match provision to individual needs, creating a bespoke package for each child.
 It is our belief that children do not ‘fit into boxes’, rather that we should design boxes to fit each child.
 Every child is unique and has so much to offer.
 It is our responsibility as adults to support and nurture the children so that they can develop as caring, compassionate and independent people.

 However, we cannot achieve the best outcomes for every child without support from Parents and Carers.
 We all play a part in the journey of each child and working as a team, we know we can achieve more than was thought possible!
 Frequent communication through phone calls, meetings and home-visits is essential in ensuring we are all working consistently to support the children.
 Together we can make a difference!

 Wey House will be an effective, supportive, pioneering and imaginative community where every child is valued and achieves more than was thought possible.

 Wey House is a special school for boys aged 7-11 years who have social, emotional and mental health issues.
 Some may also have associated learning difficulties which have impacted on their ability to access the curriculum in mainstream schools.
-All pupils currently have a Statement of Special Educational Needs.
+All pupils currently have an Education, Health and Care Plan.